cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/README.md

 - Linux
 - Python Programming

+### Portfolio Activity
+Creating a  portfolio document each courses to demonstrate my experience in cybersecurity

 ### The Google Cybersecurity Certificate program has nine courses:
 1. [Foundations of Cybersecurity](./Foundations%20of%20Cybersecurity/Overview.md) - Explore the cybersecurity profession, including significant events that led to the development of the cybersecurity field and its continued importance to organizational operations.
 Learn about entry-level cybersecurity roles and responsibilities.
 <img width="600" height="400" alt="image" src="https://github.com/user-attachments/assets/7dc6cba8-bfad-4f71-af87-dc1c3557c2a4" />